lucasdelvillar/ubc-golf/README.md

 ### `npm install`

-The installs all of the dependencies needed to run the app.
+This installs all of the dependencies needed to run the app.

 ## To start the app locally: